 Read more on Continuing Professional Education.

 The Accreditation Council oversees the quality standards of module content and the ARMS Training Fellows.
 This provides independence from the ARMS Executive in accreditation recommendations and standards.

 What will I study?

-ARMS has developed fifteen modules within the Foundation Level Accreditation Program.
-These consist of seven compulsory modules and eight elective modules.
+ARMS has developed sixteen modules within the Foundation Level Accreditation Program.
+These consist of seven compulsory modules and nine elective modules.
 For those who wish to complete the Accreditation program they must complete three compulsory modules and two elective modules.
 The compulsory modules are country specific.
 Modules may also be taken as stand-alone units for professional development purposes.

 Module 1.1-NZ: The National Research and Innovation System in New Zealand: covering the role of government, business and higher education in the national research and innovation system, funding mechanisms, codes and current issues - compulsory module for New Zealand.
 Read more here.

 Module 1.1-Sing: The National Research and Innovation System in Singapore: covering the role of government, business and higher education in the national research and innovation system, funding mechanisms, codes and current issues - compulsory module for Singapore.
 Read more here.

 Module 1.2-Aus: Legislation as it affects research in Australia: covering the most common legislative frameworks affecting research in Australia - compulsory module for Australia.
 Read more here.

 Module 1.2-NZ: Legislation as it affects research in New Zealand: covering the most common legislative frameworks affecting research in New Zealand - compulsory module for New Zealand.
 Read more here.

 Module 1.3: Understanding Research and Researchers: the only "soft skills" module in the Foundation level program - should cover models of research, what drives researchers how to understand and relate to researchers - compulsory module for all regions.
 Read more here.

 Module 2.1: Pre-award Grants Processes: looking at the role of research administrators in pre-award grant processes, grants development programs, supporting researchers, Grantmanship etc - elective module.
 Read more here.